gongfarmer/janeway/README.md

 The JSONPath RFC was in draft status for a long time and has seen many changes.
 There are many implementations based on older drafts, or which add features that were never in the RFC at all.

-The goal here is perfect adherence to [IETF RFC 9535](https://github.com/ietf-wg-jsonpath) rather than adding features that are in other implementations.
+The goal here is perfect adherence to the finalized [RFC 9535](https://github.com/ietf-wg-jsonpath) rather than adding features that are in other implementations.

 The RFC was finalized in 2024, and it has a rigorous [suite of compliance tests.](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite)